John Rhode | Series Detectives | Short Stories | Ask a Policeman

 Both Eldersham and Cliff start out in a pub, then move on to an outdoor setting in the English countryside.
 This setting, a river in Eldersham and a cliff in Cliff, is described with full Golden Age devotion to landscape architecture.
 Although no maps are included in the books, one could easily draw a map of both settings.
 Rhode loved landscape.
 The landscape literally speaks out at the end of The Shadow on the Cliff, in a way that reminds one of the modern theories of J. G. Ballard.

-The Milk-Churn Murder seems to be set in Somerset county in the Southwest of England.
+The opening of The Milk-Churn Murder seems to be set in Somerset county in the Southwest of England.
 It is just off the railway line from Taunton in Somerset, to Westbury just across the border in neighboring Wiltshire county.

 These opening chapters also show the police investigation of everyone's whereabouts before and during the murder, something Miles Burton does well here and elsewhere, considered as story telling.